-As the true data director, the CDO must focus on their primary objective in 2023: to serve the company’s business.
+As the true data director, the Chief Data Officer must focus on their primary objective in 2023: to serve the company’s business.

 #2: Avoid becoming a double agent in the service of data

-While the CDO has become a single, official position, it still happens that they might assume two separate roles simultaneously: Chief Data Officer and Chief Digital Officer.
+While the Chief Data Officer has become a single, official position, it still happens that they might assume two separate roles simultaneously: Chief Data Officer and Chief Digital Officer.
 Yet, these two roles should ideally be assigned to two different people, as the responsibility load is typically too great to merge the two.
-However, according to Gartner, “By 2023, 50% of chief digital officers without a chief data officer (CDO) peer will need to become the de facto CDO to succeed.”
+However, according to Gartner, “By 2023, 50% of chief digital officers without a Chief Data Officer peer will need to become the de facto CDO to succeed.”

 If your company’s Chief Data Officer is its Chief Digital Officer, they are also responsible for advising the business referents on its overall digital strategy.
 Those objectives include:

-- to advise on emerging digital business models, in particular, to generate more revenue and not be overtaken by the competition;
+- Advise on emerging digital business models, in particular, to generate more revenue and not be overtaken by the competition

 #3: Be compliant with sensitive data regulations